 There have been no side effects linked to consuming sorghum.
 However, in rare cases, certain people can be allergic to sorghum.
 Consult a doctor immediately if you observe any of the following symptoms after ingesting sorghum:

 Warning: A severe allergic reaction or anaphylaxis can be a result of any food allergy and can be life-threatening.

 Sorghum’s benefits are numerous.
-These benefits can be attributed to the rich nutrients in it.
-If included as a part of your diet, sorghum can improve digestive health, help in managing diabetes, reduce the risk of cancer, improve bone health, and offer cardioprotective benefits.
-It also lowers cholesterol levels, helps manage weight, and is a gluten-free grain.
+These benefits can be attributed to the rich nutrients like iron, magnesium, and vitamins in it.
+If included as a part of your diet, sorghum can improve digestive health, help in managing blood sugar levels, reduce the risk of cancer, improve bone health, and boost immunity.
+It also lowers cholesterol levels, improves heart health, helps manage weight, and is a gluten-free grain.
 You can use sorghum like rice or use its flour for various purposes.
 Unless you are allergic to sorghum, there are no potential negative effects associated with its consumption.
 Try including sorghum in your diet with the recipes mentioned above.